 Criminal activity online has increased dramatically.
 As a result, your privacy and data are constantly at risk.
 Fortunately, there is software available to provide the security you need.
 Proxy servers, password managers, and VPNs are just some of the tools available.
-This article shows you how to protect your online privacy.
+This article offers tips on protecting your privacy and data online.

 Browser extensions, which customize your web browser, are widely in use.
 Most of the major browsers support these software programs that help protect your data.
 For example, you can encrypt your communications with many major websites by installing HTTPS Everywhere.